-greater concreteness on the side of the subject, in the domain of "the pulsing flow of life."
-65 To the extent that his work aids this greater concreteness, one escapes the madness of having lost everything but one's reason.
+Nobody familiar with Lonergan can read these words about the knowing of knowing without thinking immediately of one of the most daring claims any thinker has ever offered for his own work, true as it is: "Thoroughly understand what it is to understand, and not only will you understand the broad lines of all there is to be understood but also you will possess a fixed base, an invariant pattern, opening upon all further developments of understanding."
+Nonetheless, Lonergan is seeking greater concreteness on the side of the subject, the domain of "the pulsing flow of life."
+To the extent that his work aids one in inching toward this greater concreteness, one is saved from the madness of having lost everything but one's reason.
 Nonetheless, there is much in the pulsing flow of life that enters into one's life without providing data for one's knowing of knowing.
 One may become aware of the dark yet potentially creative power at work in the valley and expend his efforts, perhaps first by means of a different kind of withdrawal-into a forest or desert, in imitation of Gotama or Jesus, rather than up to a mountaintop-at the negotiation and transformation of this dark power of nature so that it is creative of his own life.
 If he succeeds in this very risky adventure, it will be only because he will have undergone a profound conversion.